This page is a work in progress.

-Redshift supports the rendering of native Cinema 4D Hair and Fur.
+Redshift supports the rendering of native Cinema 4D Hair and Feather objects.
 Redshift by default will translate the hair data based on Cinema 4D's built in Hair Material attached to the Hair object.
 Using the built-in Hair Material we can control the color as well as the geometric shape of our strands with parameters such as: Thickness, Length, Frizz, Kink, Curl, Twist etc. We can use Cinema 4D's built Hair Material for shading at the same time as Redshift's RS Hair material shader, that accesses Cinema 4D's material parameters through a C4D Hair Attributes node, allowing for further customized shading.

 Let's see how we can render the Cinema 4D Hair Object inside of Redshift.
 Below we have set up a basic hair object on a sphere and adjusted some of the base settings to produce more hair.
 Our Hair object will render without the need for any tags.

 If the Hair object, is not visible make sure you have the Hair Render post effect added and checked, so Cinema 4D exports the hair for Redshift.

 Now the reason our hair looks like it has no material applied or the color channel is not working, has to do with the specular channel.
 Due to the way Redshift's hair model is set up, the Cinema 4D Hair material's specular has an extremely strong effect in Redshift.
 So we are going to lower the strength down to 1-2%.

 Now that we have adjusted the specular, let's take a look at some of the other parameters inside of the Hair Material.
 Let's adjust the Thickness, Length, Frizz, Kink and Curl to add some life and randomness to our hair.
 Redshift is taking all these attributes into account so we are getting a much more natural looking result compared to the flat boring hair shown above.